-In the meantime, last night, Straight from New York put out a statement that Mr. Green has stepped down as CEO for the "foreseeable future".
+UPDATE: 4/8/18 - Last night, Straight from New York put out a statement that Mr. Green has stepped down as CEO for the "foreseeable future".

 We have also been notified that Mr. Green has been removed from the performance lineup of "54 Sings We Will Rock You" tonight at Feinstein's/54 Below.